Skip to main content

 @serenity-js/serenity-bdd module:

-• gathers information about your test execution,
+• Gathers information about your test execution,

-• analyses your test directory structure to understand your requirements hierarchy,
+• Analyses your test directory structure to understand your requirements hierarchy,

-• produces Serenity BDD-standard JSON reports,
+• Produces Serenity BDD-standard JSON reports,

 Examples and Project Templates